NICHD Autism Research Goals

-The NICHD supports and conducts research on a wide range of topics within ASD, including genetics, neurodevelopment, screening, and interventions.
+NICHD supports and conducts research on a wide range of topics related to autism spectrum disorder (ASD), including genetics, neurodevelopment, screening, and interventions.
 The overarching aims of this research are to find causes, examine developmental trajectories of the disorder, and develop new or improved interventions or preventions.
-Specific objectives include:

 - Improving strategies for early screening and diagnosis.
 Early screening and accurate diagnosis are prerequisites for early intervention, which is the best way to maximize the child's cognitive, social, and language functioning.
 Tools for screening and diagnosis may include behavioral instruments, biomarkers, imaging methodologies, and others.